Here’s how to reset Windows 11 to its factory settings

 Over time, computers can accumulate junk files that take up valuable storage space and slow down your PC.
 It’s just the way computers work, and the longer you use them, the more files you’ll have.
 Updates and apps you install can also create some problems if the installation process doesn’t go as smoothly as expected.
 Windows offers ways to clean up some junk files with the Settings app, but if you want a clean break, resetting your PC is the way to go.
-With Windows 11 now rolling out to computers around the world, it might make sense to perform a factory reset after you install the update.
+With Windows 11 now widely available and with version 22H2 coming up soon, it might make sense to perform a factory reset after you install the update.
 Or maybe you just want to know how to do it for later.
 To help you out, we’re going to show you how to reset Windows 11 to its factory settings.

 Before we get started, it’s important to know that resetting your Windows 11 PC will delete all of your installed programs.
 It may also delete your personal files if you choose to.
 Make sure you’ve backed up all your data before you do this.
 You can put your files in a cloud service like OneDrive or use external USB storage if it has enough space.